IlyaKodua/Colorization_with_averaging_ab_channels/README.md

 Model was taken from another project https://github.com/richzhang/colorization

-My model was trained for 6 epoches on COCO dataset.
+My model was trained on COCO dataset (6 epochs).

 You can douwload weights for this model by this link https://drive.google.com/file/d/1m6TTc0K8v-d4hFJBjyPHHO3HdBU7Qs4S/view?usp=sharing